InfoCorp-Technologies/archived-orion-testnet/README.md

 This contract is in charge to mint or burn SENI tokens when the users starts cross-chain transactions from Sentinel Chain.

 * **Bridge Validators**
 In this contract are stored the addresses of the Bridge Binaries that are able to sign the cross-chain transactions.

+* **Toll Box**
+This contract will be used to collect the tolls for the use of the Sentinel Chain Bridge.
+The toll value is settled down to 10 SENI per cross-chain transaction.
+The fund accumulated in the Box can be withdrawal by the Creditors once per day and the amount must be below the limit established.

 ### Ethereum Mainnet